dattmickson/tic-tac-toe/README.md

-# Socket.io Chat App using AngularJS
+# Socket.io Tic-tac-toe and chat using Angular JS

 1) ` bower install `